MarcoMeter/neroRL/docs/configuration.md

   grayscale: False
   # Whether to rescale visual observations to the specified dimensions
   resize_vis_obs: [84, 84]
+  # Whether to add or concatenate positional encodings to the agent's observation
+  positional_encoding: False
   # Only add the spotlight_perturbation dictionary if an environment with visual observations shall be perturbed by randomly moving spotlights.
   spotlight_perturbation:
     start-seed: 0